 "Desire" is the usual translation of the Sanskrit word kama, which means egocentric desire, passion or lust.
 Desire arises from the ego and is always "I want" with little regard for the principles of spiritual life or the ultimate consequences of fulfilling such desire.
 That is why the Gita says: "Renounce all your desires, for ever.
 They spring from willfulness" (Bhagavad Gita 6:24).
-And: "He knows peace who has forgotten desire.
-He lives without craving: free from ego, free from pride" (Bhagavad Gita 2:71).
+And: "He who abandons all desires attains peace, acts free from longing, indifferent to possessions and free from egotism" (Bhagavad Gita 2:71).